ergildo/LPR-A-to-Be/README.md

 Database where the datas will be stored

 # Dependencies
-Java 11
+Java 11,
-Maven
-Docker
+Maven,
+Docker,
-Docker Compose
+Docker Compose,
-Makefile
+Makefile,

 # Technologies
-Java, Spring boot, JPA/Hibernate, JUnit
+Java, Spring boot, JPA/Hibernate, JUnit,
-Kafka, Eureka, Spring Cloud Gateway, PostgreSQL Elasticseach, Kibana, Logstash
+Kafka, Eureka, Spring Cloud Gateway, PostgreSQL, Elasticseach, Kibana, Logstash,
 Docker, Maven
-Tecnologies

 # How to Run
 make run
 It will build all spring boot applications and create a docker image and then it will use the docker compose to run all services.